 Follow up examinations should be performed every 2-4 months (or more often if there are problems) to monitor the animal's health, the owner's records, urine glucose and biochemical parameters (like blood glucose and/or fructosamine concentration).
+Monitoring of urine glucose (if required) should be in accordance with and following the recommendations of the attending veterinarian.

 Adjustments to the insulin dose should be made based on interpretation of the clinical signs supported by the laboratory results.